 You may not automatically think to bring paperwork for baby (especially for a domestic flight), but many airlines will want to see a birth certificate.
 A baby has to be at least 14 days old to fly on most airlines.
 They will not let you on the flight if you cannot prove the baby’s age.

 If you need water for the formula, you can bring it through security, even if it’s a full-size water bottle.
 I highly recommend bringing room temperature water.
-Once you get past security most water will be chilled and most babies don’t like cold beverages.
+Once you get past security. the water in the drinking fountains and even water from the restaurants will be chilled.
+Most babies don’t like cold beverages.

-Read up on these TSA Flying with Baby Rules ahead of time.
+Read up on these TSA flying with children rules ahead of time.
 Or print them out and bring them to the airport with you.

-TravelingMom Tip: If you’re traveling with baby TSA will have you go through the metal detector.
+TravelingMom Tip: If you’re traveling with baby, TSA will have you go through the metal detector.
 If you have a baby carrier with no metal (think Tula or LILLEbaby) wear your little one for this part.
-It will leave you hands free to gather up your luggage.
+It will leave your hands free to gather up your luggage.
 They will probably swab your hands but it will be a quick process!

 Airport Tips When Flying with a Baby